AustralianBioCommons/ables/resources.md

 ABLeS projects are supported by NCI, Pawsey and ABLeS specialists to install, develop, optimise and deploy tools and workflows on ABLeS projects.

-If you are part of an ABLeS project, and need help, please submit a request through the **[GoogleForm](https://docs.google.com/forms/d/e/1FAIpQLSfzHJajEKTnGuYWb1gLRR2nlUExLIRM7qSGy_hhbiCKB3KX2Q/viewform?usp=sf_link)**.
+{% include callout.html type="note" content="If you are part of an ABLeS project, and need help, please submit a request through [this GoogleForm](https://docs.google.com/forms/d/e/1FAIpQLSfzHJajEKTnGuYWb1gLRR2nlUExLIRM7qSGy_hhbiCKB3KX2Q/viewform?usp=sf_link)." %}

 ## Available software and reference data

 ### Pawsey Supercomputing Centre

+#### Software

 There is a wide range of centrally installed software for Setonix users, including popular bioinformatics tools.
 More information about [software on Setonix](https://support.pawsey.org.au/documentation/display/US/Software+Stack).